Engin-Boot/pong-stage-Azimcharoliya/Stage0/Poll_Input.md

   Given the user is playing game on active device

-  When there is a input from user
+  When there is a input from player

-  Then this module will collect input and then update UI during the game
+  Then this module will collect that input from player during the game